agude/agude.github.io/_drafts/2020-09-23-interviewing_for_data_science_positions_in_2020.md

 ## Observations

-All of the interviews this year followed [the form I outlined in my post on not wasting a candidate's time][interviews], which I appreciated.
-That form is:
+All of the interviews this year followed [the structure I outlined in my post on not wasting a candidate's time][interviews], which I appreciated.
+That structure is:

 [interviews]: {% post_url 2017-09-18-interviews-respect-time %}